zahidcserana/SystemSolutionLaravel/README.md

 - **[Customer](list: search by term)**
 - **[Payment](CRUD: backend, frontend)**

+# New feature added
+- backup data

 # New feature to add
-- backup data
+- Email Bill
 -